 Suzuki ECE teachers believe that the early environment helps form the spirit of the child and that the potential for creating a rich musical environment for the child is dependent upon parent involvement.
 Also, Suzuki ECE teachers are trained to foster ability development rather than using a “teach and move on” approach.

-Mrs. Muller is a Registered Suzuki Association of the Americas SECE Teacher, earning Stage 1, 2, 3, and 4 SECE training from Dorothy Jones and Sharon Jones and Danette Schuh.
+Mrs. Muller is a Registered Suzuki Association of the Americas SECE Teacher.
+She has completed all 5 stages of SECE training from Dorothy Jones and Sharon Jones and Danette Schuh.
 She is also a Registered Suzuki Violin Teacher (fully certified in violin books 1-10).
 She has received pedagogical training from Connie Heard, Sally O’Reilly, Mark Bjork, William Starr, and Judy Offman.
 Further teacher development training sessions have included those with Barbara Barber, Carrie Reuning-Hummel, Edmund Sprunger, Teri Einfeldt, and Carol Tarr.
 Mrs. Muller holds a Bachelors Degree, magna cum laude, in Violin Performance from the Blair School of Music at Vanderbilt University, a Double Masters in Violin Performance and Suzuki Violin Pedagogy from the University of Minnesota Twin Cities, and earned candidacy for the Doctorate of Musical Arts Degree from the University of Colorado Boulder.

 She is a registered member of the Suzuki Association of the Americas and the American String Teachers Association and has served as President of HASSA (Houston Area Suzuki Strings Association) and has also served on HASSA’s board as Vice President and Past President.
 She has been teaching violin for over twenty years and is enthusiastic about teaching and truly enjoys working with students of all ages.
 She spends her time with her husband and their two children and teaching violin with Boulder Suzuki Strings.
 Other interests include cooking, photography, and being outdoors.